BryanAdamson/ts-boiler/README.md

 This folder holds any middleware functions you want ran before the request hits your controller.
 For example, have an ```authenticate.ts``` file that holds a middleware function that helps us pass information about the current user.

 ### /migrations
 This is where migration files are kept.
 Migrations are necessary to keep the db up to date.
+This project uses the ```ts-migrate-mongoose``` package.

+To create a migration, run:

+    migrate create <name of migrartion>
+To run a migration, run:

+    migrate up <name of migrartion>
+To reverse a migration, run:

+    migrate down <name of migrartion>

 ### /models
 Model files can get a little complicated, as they hold type definitions for the model being defined.